FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 ![image](https://user-images.githubusercontent.com/98961407/154074601-52ba977f-347f-4768-951f-4f902654b9b6.png)

 ## Research method
-The best research method for the previously formulated research question is the conjoint analysis.
+The best research method for the previously formulated research question is multiple regression.

+Multiple regression is an appropriate method of analysis when the research problem involves a single metric dependent variable (AirBNB prices).
+This dependant variable is related to two more independent variables (temperature, holiday period).
+Regression analysis is a statistical tool that should be used when the DV and IV variables are metric.
+The non-metric holiday data will be transformed into a dummy variable.
+Under these circumstances it is possible to include the nonmetric holiday data in the analysis.

 The goal of the research is to define the best way to calculate AirBNB prices based on holidays and temperature.
 To define the price, data is collected in 2 different stages.
-First primary data from AirBNB is used to calculate prices during a period.
-Secondly data is coupled with secondary data to analyse the findings.
+First the primary data from Inside AirBNB is used to calculate prices during a period.
+Secondly data is coupled with secondary data to analyse the findings and answer the research question.

-These findings will be analysed using a Conjoint analysis.
-A conjoint analysis is a multivariate dependence technique specifically developed to understand how respondents develop preferences for any type of product or service.
-A conjoint analysis raises the opportunity to research the effect of multiple dependent variables on the independent variables and can show the effect of a moderator on the relationship between dependent variable and independent variable.
-These properties makes the conjoint analysis relevant for this research question with a quasi-moderator.

 ## Research deployment
 To visualize the effect of holidays and temperature on prices, there is a dashboard that shows different statistics.
 Within this dashboard, users can filter different countries and cities and select temperature levels so check the average airBNB price for certain cities.